-- (A) Each nursing home with fewer than one hundred residents shall will arrange for the services of an administrator who shall will be present in the home to the extent necessary for effectively managing the home and assuring that needs of the residents are being met, but not less than sixteen hours during each calendar week.
-For nursing homes with over one hundred residents, the administrator will be present in the home on a full-time basis. - (B) Each nursing home shallwill: - (1) Employ a registered nurse who shall to serve as director of nursing: - (a) This requirement standard may be met by two registered nurses who share the position as co-directors of nursing. - (b) The director of nursing or co-directors of nursing shall-will be on duty five days per week, eight hours per day predominantly between the hours of six a.m. and six p.m. to direct the provision of nursing services. - (c) The nursing home will post the name of the director of nursing shall be posted in a place easily accessible to residents, resident's families or sponsors, and staff and provide the same information on the facility website, if applicable.
-In the event of a public health emergency involving limited access to the nursing home, this informatin will be posted on the nursing home main entry doors. - (2) Designate another registered nurse in its employ to serve as acting director of nursing in the event the director of nursing or co-directors of nursing are absent from the nursing home due to illness, vacation or an emergency situation.
+- (A) Each nursing home with fewer than a one hundred beds licensed capacityshallwill arrange for the services of an administrator who shall will be present in the home to the extent necessary for effectively managing the home and assuring that needs of the residents are being met, but not less than sixteen hours during each calendar week.
+For nursing homes with a one hundred or more bed icensed capacity, the administrator will be present in the home on a full-time basis as defined in paragraph (K) of rule 3701-17-01 of the Administrative Code.
+The administrator will designate another staff member to act as the administrator when absent from the nursing home due to illness, vacation or an emergency situation. - (B) Each nursing home shallwill: - (1) Employ a registered nurse who shall to serve as director of nursing: - (a) This requirement standard may be met by two registered nurses who share the position as co-directors of nursing. - (b) The director of nursing or co-directors of nursing shall-will be on duty five days per week, eight hours per day predominantly between the hours of six a.m. and six p.m. to direct the provision of nursing services. - (c) The nursing home will post the name of the director of nursing shall be posted in a place easily accessible to residents, resident's families or sponsors, and staff and provide the information on the facility website, if applicable. - (2) Designate another registered nurse in its employ to serve as acting director of nursing in the event the director of nursing or co-directors of nursing are absent from the nursing home due to illness, vacation or an emergency situation.
 The nursing home will post the name of the acting director of nursing shall be posted in a place easily accessible to residents, residents' families or sponsors, and staff. - (C) Each nursing home shall will have sufficient direct care staff on each shift to meet the needs of the residents in an appropriate and timely manner and have the following individuals provide a minimum daily average of two and one-half hours of direct care and services per resident per day as follows: - (1) Nurse aides; - (2) Registered nurses, including registered nurses who perform administrative and supervisory duties; and - (3) Licensed practical nurses, including licensed practical nurses who perform administrative and supervisory duties. - (D) Each nursing home shall will have a registered nurse on call whenever one is not on duty in the home.
 The nursing home will post the name of the registered nurse who is on call shall be posted in a place easily accessible to residents, residents' families or sponsors, and staff. - (E) Each nursing home shall will also have the following staff who are competent to perform the duties they are assigned: